 However, goal setting is the easy part, the hard part is implementing it.

 Fortunately, with ClickUp, you can do anything!
-From software project management and digital marketing, to creating a personal goals, ClickUp is an all-in-one solution for teams of all types and sizes!
+From software project management and digital marketing to creating a personal goal, ClickUp is an all-in-one solution for teams of all types and sizes!

 ClickUp is the world’s highest-rated project management software that’s powerful enough to cater to all your project needs.
 For example, with ClickUp’s Goals, you can break down large project goals into smaller Targets.

 More you can do with ClickUp Goals:

 - Quantify your Agile project project goals with OKRs (Objectives and Key Results)